breedx-splk/java-ws-stomp/README.md

 # introduction

-Tracing in distributed systems can be challenging, and often moreso when messaging systems are involved.
+Tracing in distributed systems can be challenging, and often more so when messaging systems are involved.
 To stitch together a comprehensive trace, the [trace context](https://opentelemetry.io/docs/instrumentation/js/context/) must be propagated between observed components.
 In HTTP systems, this is relatively